-Regina Silva defends employers in all areas of employment litigation matters such as sexual harassment, employment discrimination, wrongful discharge, retaliation, and wage and hour claims including DLSE claims, class actions and PAGA representative actions.
-She represents clients before state and federal courts and agencies, and defends matters in arbitration.
+Regina Silva defends employers in all areas of employment claims and litigation matters such as sexual harassment, discrimination, retaliation, wrongful termination, and wage and hour claims, including DLSE claims, class actions and PAGA representative actions.
+She represents clients before state and federal courts and agencies and defends matters in arbitration.

 Ms. Silva also provides clients with employment advice and counsel, litigation prevention techniques, mandatory sexual harassment prevention training, and assistance with policies and handbooks.
 She also represents employers in traditional labor law matters such as collective bargaining negotiations, grievances, and unfair labor practices.

-Ms. Silva regularly provides employment presentations for clients, HR managers, general counsel, and insurance carriers.
+Ms. Silva regularly provides employment-related presentations for clients, HR managers, and general counsel, as well as risk management professionals.

-Ms. Silva worked previously as the Director of Employment Practices at a national insurance defense firm, wherein she also proudly served as the Chair of the Firm’s D&I Committee.
+Ms. Silva worked previously as the Director of Employment Practices at a national defense-side civil litigation firm, wherein she also proudly served as the Chair of the Firm’s D&I Committee.

 - Successfully defended (as first chair) a large corporation in a harassment/discrimination lawsuit brought by two former employees before a Los Angeles County jury.
 In addition, she prevailed on a motion for attorney’s fees/costs against the plaintiffs.